diluo28/diluo.github.io/_pages/cv.md

 Position
 ======
-* IAIFI Fellow at AI Institute for Artificial Intelligence and Fundamental Interactions, affiliated with MIT Center for Theoretical Physics and Harvard Physics Department, 2021.09-2024.06
+* IAIFI Fellow at AI Institute for Artificial Intelligence and Fundamental Interactions, postdoc associate with MIT Center for Theoretical Physics and Harvard Physics Department, 2021.09-2024.06

 Education
 ======